-The University of Wisconsin-Milwaukee School of Architecture & Urban Planning, through the vision and generosity of Milwaukee’s Marcus Corporation Foundation, has initiated a biennial, international architectural prize to recognize the talent and achievements of emerging architects, in the early stages of their career.
+The University of Wisconsin-Milwaukee School of Architecture & Urban Planning (SARUP), through the vision and generosity of Milwaukee’s Marcus Corporation Foundation, in 2005 initiated a biennial, international architecture prize to recognize the talent and achievements of emerging architects in the early stages of their career.
 The award honors architects for their outstanding work to date—as well as their promise of greatness in the future.
-The $100,000 prize provides $50,000 to the winner and a further $50,000 to lead a design studio in collaboration with UWM faculty.
+The $100,000 prize provides $50,000 to the winner and a further $50,000 to lead a design studio in collaboration with SARUP faculty.
 In addition to the award itself, the Marcus Corporation Foundation provides financial support to host the selection jury and to bring the awardees to Milwaukee for the studio.

 Sou Fujimoto, Sou Fujimoto Architects, and Associate Dean Mo Zell

 Coordinated with international Japanese architect Sou Fujimoto and UWM Associate Professor Mo Zell, this design/build studio transformed material into architecture, engaging the user in defining space.
 Students designed a temporary brick installation for downtown Milwaukee.
 The installation emphasized fundamental issues of how people interact with architecture, while transforming a massive material like brick into something appearing lightweight and ephemeral.
 Capitalizing on the history of brick manufacturing in the region, the brick unit was sourced locally.
 For the summer of 2014, the installation converted an unused lot into a park, drawing visitors in to engage with the structure.
 Studio Blog or Gallery.

 Diébédo Francis Kéré, Kéré Architecture, and Associate Professor Chris Cornelius